bernardpeh/NestablePageBundle/README.md

 This is a Symfony bundle based on [nestablejs](https://github.com/BeFiveINFO/Nestable)

-The purpose of this bundle is to demonstrate the creation of a reusable bundle as described in [sharing your bundle](http://practicalsymfony.com/chapter-18-sharing-your-bundle)
+The purpose of this bundle is to demonstrate the creation of a reusable bundle as described in [Making your bundle reusable](http://practicalsymfony.com/chapter-18-making-your-bundle-reusable/)

 The techniques used in creating this bundle simply highlight the possibilities and things to consider when creating a extensible bundle.
 It does not mean it is the best practice.
 Note that I used the default crud and doctrine generator to create this bundle.